 Essay Essentials: Writing an Informative (Explanatory) Research Essay FLEX

-In this six week FLEX writing course, high school students will learn how to write a complete informative (or explanatory) research essay.
-Research, outlines, thesis statements, in-text citations, works cited, revising/editing are covered.
+In this six week FLEX writing course, middle school students will learn how to write a complete informative (or explanatory) research essay.
+Research, outlines, thesis statements, rough drafts, revising, and citations are covered.

 No live meetings